Support for Perpetual Awakening

 Group Topic Inquiry

-Four times a year groups form to explore particular topics that are often difficult to explore alone because of our personal conditioning that limits how we experience life.
+Two to four times a year groups form to explore particular topics that are often difficult to explore alone because of our personal conditioning that limits how we experience life.

 When we meet to explore a topic, we’re not “talking about” the topic.
 We’re truly exploring it.
 This inquiry practice allows us to include our knowing AND our not knowing about the topic.